Eligibility to Study Off Campus

 - first or second year students are eligible in their third or fourth years

-- third-years are eligible only for Grinnell in London and Grinnell in Washington.
+- third-years are eligible only for Grinnell-in-London

 3. Minimum GPA

 A cumulative GPA of at least 2.75 at the end of the semester the application for Grinnell approval to study off campus is submitted and maintained until off-campus study begins.
 If your cumulative GPA is below 2.75 but above 2.50, your application may be considered depending on individual circumstances.
-Make an appointment with one of the OCS Directors to discuss your situation.
+Schedule an appointment with one of the OCS Directors to discuss your situation.

-4. Completion of prerequisites
+4. Completion of Prerequisites

 5. Language Commitment

-You are required to study the language of the host country or take a course taught in the language of the host country during the off-campus semester if it is offered by the program and not the student’s native language.
+You are required to study the language of the host country or take a course taught in the language of the host country during the off-campus semester if it is offered by the program and not your native language.
 This standard applies whether or not language study is required by the program itself.

-6. Academic Planning
+6. Academic Planning as part of the OCS Application

 - Strong faculty recommendations.